vsellappa/HDF-Workshop/README.md

     ````

 2. Adding the Schema to the Schema Registry
   - Step 1: Open a browser and navigate to the Schema Registry UI.
-You can get to this from the either ```https://github.com/zoharsan/HDF-Workshop/blob/master/meetup_rsvp.asvc``` drop down in Ambari, as shown below:
+You can get to this either from a drop down in Ambari, as shown below:

     ![Image](https://raw.githubusercontent.com/dhananjaymehta/HDF-Workshop/master/img/Lab6_2_step1.png)